Employees who feel connected to their organization work harder, stay longer, and motivate others to do the same.

 Use a company-wide engagement survey to establish a baseline.
 This will give you a 30,000-foot view of strengths and opportunities.
 You’ll have a benchmark for groups and teams within your organization, as well as future engagement surveys.

-Once you have organizational data, you can slice and dice it to understand nuances across groups, teams, and demographics.
+Once you have organizational data, you can slice and dice it to understand nuances in engagement across teams, groups, and demographics.
 Identify areas where you need to dig deeper and deploy tactics to help you get that information like employee focus groups and pulse surveys.

 Surveys shouldn’t be the only tool in your toolbox for measuring employee engagement.
 Use one-on-one meetings, feedback, recognition and more to understand engagement at the individual level.
 Your managers play a critical role in this effort.